Learning Mathematics

 Why Learn Mathematics?

-Technology is everywhere around us, you need mathematics to master it!
+Technology is everywhere around us, and we need mathematics to master it!

 |